 I remember my friend sitting on the bed.
 I remember she couldn’t talk well anymore.
 I remember her getting sleepy.
 We needed to leave.
 It was time to go.

 They had promised us that they would walk us back.
-I didn’t know where we were; it was a big city.
+I didn’t know where we were, it was a big city.
 I trusted they would walk us back.
 They lied.

 I remember them telling me that they were too tired to walk all that way.
 They tried giving me directions.
 I couldn’t comprehend their directions.
 I knew I was in a bad part of town.
-I was scared to try to make it back to Mom’s house.
+I was scared to try to make it back to my mom’s house.
 It was a dark night.
 There were no cell phones back then.
 There was no phone in the camper.
 They wouldn’t let me go into the house.
 There was no way to call a cab.
-I was very lost in that big city; that night.
+I was very lost in that big city that night.

 My friend was sleeping at this point.
 There was a big bed in that camper.
 Her friend lay down next to her.
 I sat on the other side of her.
 His friend sat next to me.

 I woke up and heard the music.
 It was heavy metal.
 I remember the music.
+I hated the music.

 He was in me.
 My friend was next to me.
 Her new friend was in her.
 I remember the confusion.
 I remember trying to wake up.
 I remember saying, ‘no’.